Piermario Morosini: Death and legacy

 On 14 April 2012, while representing Livorno, Morosini suffered cardiac arrest and fell to the ground in the 31st minute of the Serie B match away to Pescara.
 He stumbled on the ground, trying to get up, before losing consciousness and receiving medical attention on the field.
-A defibrillator was used on Morosini, who was conscious when he was taken on the stretcher.
+A defibrillator was present but not used on Morosini, who was conscious when he was taken on the stretcher.
 According to the news agency ANSA, a city police car was blocking the stadium's exit for the ambulance for nearly a minute, but a heart specialist said that the delay made no difference.
 After Morosini was taken to the hospital, the match was abandoned with Livorno leading 2–0, and some players reportedly "left the field in tears".

 Morosini was rushed to the Santo Spirito hospital, but reports later indicated he died before reaching the hospital.
 Italian media reports were alerted of Morosini's death after an "explosion of shouts and tears" by his teammates who had gone to the hospital.
-All of the Italian football league matches for the weekend were suspended.
-Livorno and Vicenza then decided they would retire the number 25, the number Morosini wore whilst their player.

 Morosini's death came four weeks after Fabrice Muamba suffered a cardiac arrest in an English FA Cup match, after which awareness of heart risk had been raised in Italian football.
 Morosini's sister, who is disabled, was left with no family.
 However, Udinese player Antonio Di Natale confirmed that he would financially support and look after her.

+Experts stated that when the emergency doctor arrived to treat Morosini, his survival chances were around 70% if a defibrillator had been used promptly.
+This failure led to a 2016 manslaughter conviction for three doctors—Vito Molfese (1 year), Manilo Porcellini (8 months), and Ernesto Sabatini (8 months)—along with a joint compensation order of €150,000 involving the doctors, Pescara’s health authority (ASL), and the football club.

+In 2018, the Court of Appeal upheld the convictions.
+However, in 2019, the Court of Cassation overturned them, citing flawed reasoning in the original verdict and ordered a retrial.
+Later that year, the Court of Appeal in Perugia acquitted all three doctors, concluding that the chaotic emergency conditions made it unreasonable to expect a different response.
+As a result, no one was held legally responsible for Morosini’s death.

+After the autopsy, it was revealed that Morosini had a genetic predisposition to arrhythmogenic cardiomyopathy, a condition capable of triggering ventricular fibrillation and, consequently, cardiac arrest.
+Further genetic testing and autopsy confirmed the presence of a myocardial scar on his heart, a hallmark of the disease and a likely contributor to the fatal event.